 You may be working in some parts of the world where policies and protocols are slightly different, but when you’re preparing make sure you understand UK best practice and UK based guidelines.

-For this reason all of our PLAB 1 teaching is based on up-to-date UK guidance.
+For this reason all of our PLAB 1 teaching and resources are based on up-to-date UK guidance.

 Two major areas can be tested.
 Firstly, acute presentation – common things that you may find in an emergency department.
 Secondly, more long term or chronic conditions that may present to primary care or a family physician in the UK.